 I would like to coach at international level where can I find such opportunities?

-To support the sustainable development of Netball, INF strongly encourages anyone taking up the role of coaching an international squad to also consider their wider role.
+To support the sustainable development of Netball, World Netball strongly encourages anyone taking up the role of coaching an international squad to also consider their wider role.
 This may include supporting the development of performance coaches within that country and helping the National Netball Association to put in place a long-term performance plan

 These important clinics were attended by coaching staff from the participating teams, and now, for the first time, netball coaches everywhere will be able to purchase the recordings of these clinics for a small fee and gain insight from the very best coaches in the world.